matepek/jasl/README.md

 ### Performance Tests

 Performance tests are compiled by the building process, but it won't run them.
-Those results would be irrelevant anyway because the building uses a lot of resources.

-After building, the performance binaries are in the out directory and they are ready to run.
+After building, the performance binaries are in the out directory and they are ready to be run.

-Source location: ```performance/*.performance.cpp```
+Source location: ```test/*.performance.cpp```

 #### (Generated) Performance Test Results